Towards non-linear quadrature formulae: Introduction

 This approximation is still useful even if $\lambda$ and $\alpha$ are not known beforehand, because they can be estimated from $f$.
 Indeed, within the bound given by $\epsilon$, we can replace $\lambda\rme^{\alpha a}$ and $\lambda\rme^{\alpha b}$ by $f(a)$ and $f(b)$, respectively, and estimate $\alpha$ from the numerical derivative of the logarithm of $f$ as $\alpha = \frac{1}{h}\left(\log f(x+h)-\log f(x)\right) + \rmO(h)$.
 Putting these ingredients together, we arrive at a non-linear quadrature formula

-We note that this formula is exact for functions of the form $f(x)=\lambda\rme^{\alpha x}$, which form a non-linear family.
-In the following, we will try to develop a more general theoretical background for non-linear quadrature formulae of this kind.
+Such formulae are used on an \emph{ad hoc} basis by practitioners in various scientific disciplines, but a theoretical basis beyond the heuristic considerations sketched above is currently lacking.
+Our purpose here is to put such formulae on a firmer mathematical footing by developing a theory of non-linear quadrature formulae encompassing eq.~(\ref{eq:exemplary}) as its exemplary case.

+The main questions we aim to answer are \begin{enumerate} \item What can we say about the accuracy of non-linear quadrature formulae of the type of eq.~(\ref{eq:exemplary})? \item Is there a systematic way to achieve improved accuracy by using more than two evaluations of $f$ also in the non-linear setting? \end{enumerate} Our main results can be summarized as \begin{enumerate} \item non-linear quadrature formulae that are exact on families of functions of the form $f_{\alpha\beta}(x)=f^*(\alpha x+\beta)$ for some function $f^*$ have accuracy $r=3$, i.e. comparable to the trapezoidal rule, which becomes the better the more the integrand resembles the functions they are exact on, \item under suitable conditions on the two-point non-linear quadrature rule, a form of Romberg improvement can be performed on it to obtained a three-point non-linear quadrature rule of accuracy $r=5$, i.e. comparable to Simpson's rule. \end{enumerate}

 Even though the results we will obtain do not require more than standard undergraduate analysis and therefore ought to be well-known, there appears to be hardly any literature on the topic of non-linear quadrature formulae, apart from two papers by Werner \cite{Werner:1978CMwA} and Wuytack \cite{Wuytack:1975JCAM}, which relate to the use of rational interpolants or Padé approximants instead of interpolating polynomials to integrate functions known to have a singularity at one end of the integration interval.
-Our approach here will be much more general and will take eq.~(\ref{eq:exemplary}) as its exemplary case.
+Our approach here will be much more general.

-To this end, we will first define the class of non-linear quadrature formulae we will be considering, and will derive some general results on their accuracy and analytical properties as a consequence of their behaviour on certain families of functions.
-As an excursion, we will consider the traditional Newton-Cotes formulae as special (linear) cases of the general (non-linear) case and rederive some well-known results in this way.
-Finally, we give some explicit examples and perform some numerical experiments to investigate the potential usefulness of non-linear quadrature rules.